browserengineering/book/book/visual-effects.md

             sum([line.height for line in self.children]))
 ```

-Great.
 We can now draw rectangles of a specified width and height.
-But they
+But they still end
-still end up positioned one after another, in a way that we can't control.
-It'd
+up positioned one after another (note how the light blue and orange rectangles
-be great to be able to put the rectangle anywhere on the screen, and not just
+stack vertically), in a way that we can't control.
+It'd be great to be able to
-in a place dictated by layout.
-That can be done with the `position` CSS
+put the rectangle anywhere on the screen, and not just in a place dictated by
-property.
-This property has a whole lot of complexity to it, so let's just add
+layout.
+That can be done with the `position` CSS property.
+This property has a
-in a relatively simple-to-implement subset: `position:relative`,[^posrel-caveat]
+whole lot of complexity to it, so let's just add in a relatively
- plus `top` and `left`.
-Setting these tells the browser that it
+simple-to-implement subset: `position:relative`,[^posrel-caveat] plus `top` and
-should take the x, y position that the element's top-left corner had, and add
+`left`.
+Setting these tells the browser that it should take the x, y position
-the values of `left` to x and `top` to y.
-If `position` is not specified, then
+that the element's top-left corner had, and add the values of `left` to x and
-`top` and `left` are ignored.
+`top` to y.
+If `position` is not specified, then `top` and `left` are ignored.

 [^posrel-caveat]: Note that we won't even implement all of the effects of
 `position:relative`.
 For example, this property has an effect on paint order,
 but we'll ignore it.

 This will still "take up space" where it used to be, in terms of the sizing
-of the parent element.
+of its parent element.
 This makes it pretty easy to implement---just figure
 out the layout without taking into account this property, then add in the
 adjustments at the end.
 To make things even easier, we'll treat it as a
 purely paint-time property that adjusts the display list.[^posrel-caveat2]